houmain/spright/README.md

 No graphical user interface is required, a text editor is enough.
 A program like [GIMP](https://www.gimp.org), which can [overlay a grid](https://docs.gimp.org/2.10/en/gimp-concepts-image-grid-and-guides.html) over the input sheets one wants to annotate, may be useful though.

+Also have a look at the [spright test suite](https://github.com/houmain/spright-test-suite) to get an impression of the functionality.

 __Introduction:__
 * [Simple sheet packing](#simple-sheet-packing)
 * [Advanced usage example](#advanced-usage-example)